revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 <summary><b> Show Answer </b></summary>
 <blockquote>

-- The left side class of denotes reference of the object and right side denotes object of which to be created.
+- The left side class denotes reference of the object and right side denotes object of which to be created.
     Eg. B b = new A()
 - B(Reference) can be respected class, abstract class or interface.
  </blockquote>